Claire-Potter/Disney-Star/README.md

 4. The quiz should provide accurate answers when prompted to ensure she can learn more about Disney while taking it.
 5. Any feedback and recommendations would be useful.
 6. The questions and answers should be correct - nothing worse than seeing errors in a quiz.
-7. Include a score tracker to accuratley track and calculate end score.
+7. Include a score tracker to track and calculate end score.
 8. Having a limited time to answer questions would make it more interesting.
 9. Fun award for knowledge given at the end of the quiz makes it worth her time.
 10. Relevant and vibrant images are a must.